evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 # Using metric presets

-Evidently has ready-made `metric_presets` that group relevant metrics together in a single Report.
+Evidently has ready-made `metric_presets` that group relevant `metrics` in a single Report.
 You can use them as templates to evaluate a specific aspect of the data or model performance.

-You need to create a `Report` object and specify the preset to generate.
+To use the Preset, create a `Report` object and specify the chosen `preset` in a list of `metrics`.
 You should also point to the current dataset and reference dataset (if available).

-If nothing else is specified, the reports will run with the default parameters.
+If nothing else is specified, the Report will run with the default parameters.

 **Example**.
-To generate the report for Data Drift together with Target Drift:
+To generate the Report that includes two Presets for Data and Target Drift:

 ```python
 drift_report = Report(metrics=[DataDriftPreset(), TargetDriftPreset()])